Skip to main content

 Rule precedence and generated filenames

 Rules declare an optional precedence: critical|high|normal|low field in canonical frontmatter (default normal).
-Per-file rule adapters (cursor, windsurf, copilot, claude, cline) emit filenames prefixed with a two-digit rank — 10- (critical), 30- (high), 50- (normal), 70- (low) — so generated output loads in precedence order.
-Inline adapters (gemini, aider, amp, goose, zed, antigravity, amazon-q, codex) sort by precedence before concatenation.
+Per-file rule adapters (cursor, copilot) emit filenames prefixed with a two-digit rank — 10- (critical), 30- (high), 50- (normal), 70- (low) — so generated output loads in precedence order.
+The Claude adapter inlines always-apply rules into CLAUDE.md in precedence order.

 Validate with npx hatch3r validate.
 Parity between .md and .mdc variants is enforced by npm run validate:rule-parity.
 See Rules reference.